kalleepar/The_Code_Quiz/README.md

 ## Description

-This program was developed to create a random password using a combination of upper-case, lower-case, number and special characters.
+This program was developed to quiz knowledge of HTML, CSS, and Javascript.
+The program will log score and time and will allow you to log your initials upon completion of the quiz.

 ## Installation